vatme/Kuwait/README.md

 # Kuwaiti Controller Pack
 Kuwaiti Controller Pack | 2018
 Welcome to the Kuwaiti Controller pack!
-The mian sectorfile for controllers in the Kuwaiti FIR.
+The main sectorfile for controllers in the Kuwaiti FIR.
 This controller pack was created from scratch by Chriss Klosowski (1306415).

 ## Installation